hongtaoh/tree-1.8.0/README.md

 # Usage

+## My contribution is negligible.
+If the workload for the original project is 100, I contributed only 0.00001%.

 This project is a mirror of [The Tree Command For Linux Homepage](http://mama.indstate.edu/users/ice/tree/).
 I have modified it so that you can use it on Mac.

 Open a new `Terminal`, and